ravgotrasahil/ravgotrasahil-github.io/teaching/r/creatinine/creatinine.md

 \* [creatinine.csv](creatinine.csv): data on age and kidney function for 157 adult males from a single clinic.

-### Naive prediction intervals
+### Prediction intervals

+First, load the mosaic library.

+    library(mosaic)

-First read in the creatinine data set and get a summary of the variables.
+Now let's read in the creatinine data set and get a summary of the variables.

     creatinine = read.csv('creatinine.csv', header=TRUE)